 Staff and volunteers

-Be-Atzmi‘s employees and volunteers are certified and seasoned professionals from diverse academic backgrounds encompassing labor studies, occupational psychology and positive psychology, occupational social work, human resources and more.
-Our employees and volunteers are closely familiar with the job market and provide participants with an all-embracing enrichment shell.
+Be-Atzmi‘s employees and volunteers are certified and seasoned professionals who have diverse academic backgrounds – whether in labor studies, occupational psychology and positive psychology, occupational social work, human resources, or others.
+Our employees and volunteers are closely familiar with the job market and provide the programs’ participants with an all-embracing enrichment shell.

-- 68% of the participants who were unemployed, found a job.
+- 68% of the participants who were unemployed when they joined one of our programs, found a job.

-- 65% of the participants upgraded the nature and terms of their employment.
+- 65% of the participants who were underemployed at the beginning of the program, upgraded the nature and terms of their employment.

-- 30% of participants take vocational training classes, which are funded or subsidized by Be-Atzmi.
+- 30% of our programs’ participants take vocational training classes, which are funded or subsidized by Be-Atzmi.

-- 55% of the participants who were under the care of a family social worker, reduced the frequency of their requests for assistance by the end of the program.
+- 55% of the participants who were under the care of a family social worker at the beginning of the program, cut back the frequency of their requests for assistance by the end of the program.

-- 74% of graduates reported a greater awareness of their financial condition
+- 74% of the programs’ graduates reported a greater awareness of their financial condition, their incomes and expenses.

-Value: ‘Working’ facilitates financial independence, self-expression, meaning, contribution and a sense of belonging – values that have significance to an individual and extend beyond livelihood needs.
+Value: ‘Working’ facilitates financial independence, self-expression, meaning, contribution and a sense of belonging – which are values that have significance to an individual and extend beyond livelihood needs.